-“From the depths of the ocean to the surface of the sun, and from million-year-old ice core records to near-real-time satellite images, NCEI is the nation’s leading authority for environmental information.”—NCEI
+“From the depths of the ocean to the surface of the sun, and from million-year-old ice core records to near-real-time satellite images, NCEI is the nation’s leading authority for environmental information.”NCEI

 A branch of the National Oceanic and Atmospheric Administration (NOAA), NCEI houses the largest collection of weather, climate, and environmental data in the world.
-As such, NCEI was designed to provide the most comprehensive data “to private industry and businesses, local to international governments, [and] academia, as well as the general public.”
-To date, more than 25 petabytes of current and historical atmospheric, coastal, geophysical, and oceanic data are available for use in public awareness, research, and decision making.
+As such, NCEI is tasked with providing the most comprehensive data “to private industry and businesses, local to international governments, [and] academia, as well as the general public.”
+This data, in turn, helps a variety of businesses and organizations operate more efficiently, safely, environmentally, and economically.

 151 Patton Ave, Asheville | (828) 271-4800 | ncei.noaa.gov

-“Innovative climate solutions must be grounded in the best science and speak the language of business.” —The Collider
+“Innovative climate solutions must be grounded in the best science and speak the language of business.”The Collider

-As a hub for collaboration and education, the Collider frequently hosts science-themed community events in its 200-person theater in the heart of downtown Asheville.
+As a hub for collaboration and education, the Collider frequently hosts science-themed community events in its 190-person theater in the heart of downtown Asheville.
 A Think Tank conference room and Overlook Lounge support small groups.
-They also host one-of-a-kind coworking space for entrepreneurs and companies that support environmental and climate science innovation.
+They also host one-of-a-kind coworking spaces for entrepreneurs and companies that support environmental and climate science innovation.

-Suite 401, 1 Haywood Street, Asheville | (828) CLIMATE | thecollider.org
+1 Haywood Street, Suite 401, Asheville | (828) CLIMATE | thecollider.org

 Pisgah Astronomical Research Institute (PARI)

-“PARI’s mission is to promote science and excite the imagination, to become a place where researchers can try unconventional ideas, where pure research combines with practical application, and where people can begin their education and be inspired to continue.” —PARI
+“PARI’s mission is to promote science and excite the imagination, to become a place where researchers can try unconventional ideas, where pure research combines with practical application, and where people can begin their education and be inspired to continue.”PARI

 Today, PARI is a certified Dark Sky Park and protected astronomical site with more than 30 buildings totaling more than 100,000 square feet of floor space.
 The site also features four radio telescopes of various sizes, a high frequency Jupiter-Io/Solar antenna, 11 optical telescopes, five weather and atmospheric monitoring stations, and various environmental monitoring instruments.
 PARI’s research is utilized by universities in a multi-state area, and the location is home to the Astronomical Photographic Data Archive (APDA).
 NASA continues to operate an all-sky camera on the PARI campus; the camera is part of the Fireballs Network, which looks for meteorites and tracks their trajectories.

 1 PARI Drive, Rosman | (828) 862-5554 | pari.edu